Effective Beginning Tax Year 2026

 VA Letter Confirming DIC (Dependency and Indemnity Compensation)

-Showing the surviving spouse has been awarded DIC benefits.
+Stating the surviving spouse has been awarded DIC benefits and affirming service connection for cause of death was established.

 Important Notes